jkodner18/jkodner18.github.io/index.md

  -->

 ## Research Interests
-* Broad: syntax, fieldwork, endangered languages
+* Broad: syntax and its interfaces, fieldwork, endangered languages
-* Narrow: multi-verb constructions (converbs, SVCs), nonsententials (fragment answers), causative-passives, syntactic interfaces with phonology and morphology
+* Narrow: multi-verb constructions (converbs, SVCs), nonsententials (fragment answers), syntactic interfaces with phonology and morphology
 * Languages: Altaic (Manchu, Mongolian, Korean), Formosan (Atayal)

 ## About Me

 Hello!
 I am a first-year PhD student in the Department of Linguistics at Harvard University.
+I am a member of my department's fieldwork ([WOLF](https://fieldlinguistics.github.io/)) lab.
 I received my BA in Language Science from the University of California, Irvine (UCI) in 2022.
 My research is primarily in syntax and its interfaces, and I am particularly interested in the various morphosyntactic phenomena occurring in the verbal domain and their interactions with other aspects of the grammar — such as prosody.

 As a firm believer in the importance of linguistic diversity in carrying out language-related research, I pursue my research interests through conducting linguistic elicitations and fieldwork with speakers of under-described and endangered languages (see [Projects](/projects)).
 With the hopes of giving back to the linguistic communities I work with, I also collaborate with speakers of endangered languages in documenting their languages to encourage preservation, and producing pedagogical resources to encourage further transmission.